brandonsurin28/Code-Samples-for-Double-Eleven/README.md

 - **Beat Indicator**: I worked on the beat indicator for these platforms to create an engaging gaming experience.

+### Beat Indicator On Platforms

+The [`BeatIndTest`](https://github.com/qiuji10/Tekno/blob/b35cd453d5fcd61f4fdc85e49ce8b23c962ef7e2/Assets/3_Scripts/Platform/BeatIndTest.cs#L59-L122) script is designed to manage the synchronization of materials in response to the rhythm of a song.
+It works in conjunction with the Koreographer plugin in Unity and cycles through a predefined array of materials, ensuring that the materials change based on the music's rhythm.
+The script is specifically designed to handle music with 4 beats, of which all tracks in Tekno share the same rhythm style.

+### Script Components

+- **Beat Settings**: The script allows you to set an 'eventID' that corresponds to a musical event in Koreographer.
+It also manages a `MeshRenderer` component named 'indicatorMesh,' which represents the object's visual appearance.

+- **Stance Materials**: The script maintains a set of materials, including 'baseMat,' 'houseMat,' 'technoMat,' and 'electroMat.'
+These materials are used to represent different visual states and are synchronized with the musical events.

+- **Material Cycling**: The script tracks the current material index and switches between materials in response to the music.
+When it reaches the end of the material array, it resets to the beginning, ensuring a continuous cycle of materials.

+- **Stance Change Handling**: The script interacts with the Stance Manager to dynamically adapt its behavior to the genre of the music.
+It registers for specific events based on the musical genre.

+- **OnMusicEvent Function**: When a musical event occurs, this function is triggered.
+It evaluates the event's integer payload and changes materials accordingly.
+The script also resets the previous material to its base state.

 ### Car Platform

 The [`PlatformMover`](https://github.com/qiuji10/Tekno/blob/b35cd453d5fcd61f4fdc85e49ce8b23c962ef7e2/Assets/3_Scripts/Platform/Testing%20Platform%20Visualization/PlatformMover.cs#L1-L51) script is designed to control the movement of a car platform in a game.
 It is attached to individual GameObjects representing the cars, and each car can be assigned a specific index in the Unity Inspector.
 The script operates in synchronization with a game's rhythm to create dynamic and engaging car platform movement.